matthewhall78/hello-world/coverLetter.md

 * 4 years experience (2 years and a scrum master and 2 years as a product owner) creating and prioritizing backlog items in the form of user stories linked to the value to delivery to users
 * Over the past 4 years working on Agile projects I have formally identified and tracks value metrics used to report out on project success and return on investment and maintain realtime dashboards of those performance metrics

-## Managing complex projects with business transformations, strategic communications, and oversight of system integrators:  _8 years experience_
-**Business Transformation:**
-* From 2012 to 2015 the Mines Project kicked off a business transformation that is continuing strong to this day.
-During my time on the project we built an application (Mines Information To Go) that introduced the utilization of tablets for inspectors and a way to have access to their systems information while offline at a mine.
-* For the Low Carbon Fuels branch between 2015 and 2018 I provided a leading role to introduce their business area to the principles of Agile in software development.
-I helped to coach and mentor 3 of their staff as they took on a business leadership role at various stages of the project.
-During this project I challenged our product owner to establish a new positive relationship the Fuel Supplier staff who would be using our system.
-Much to the surprise of the Low Carbon Fuels branch the Fuel Supplier staff were happy to collaborate with us in the development of the product.
-The surprise came from the fact that previously the fuel supplier companies were actually lobbying against the legislation that led to this products development.
-* Following the project with the Low Carbon Fuels branch I took on a role as Product Owner to focus on the evolution and modernization of Common Services with the goal to reduce the duplication of software development work.
-This business transformation is one that involves demonstrating to other development teams the long term economic value of investing in common components for the developer community.
-The successes we are now seeing with the email service my team built, with over a dozen other software teams reusing the product from all across government, is evident that the common service approach is a welcomed transformational change to how we go about the business of software development.

-**Strategic Communications:**
-> From 2012 to present, as the project lead, I initiate strategic communications to understand the attitudes of staff, executives and users of the future product in order to plan out actions to take and information to curate and disseminate.
-I do this all for the purpose of achieving the overall strategic goal of the projects.

-* In the Mines Project I prepared a specific presentation to help another Executive Director to convey the vision of the project to a Sponsor, who had been unconvinced up until that time, who immediately got it and responded with, "Ok, let's do that."
-* On the Common Service Showcase Team the majority of my communication involves planning ahead to identify the stakeholder relationships to establish and and the partnerships to create and leverage in order to achieve the product vision.
-Carrying out these communications often involves creative use of tools and communication channels.
-Some of the relationships I have established include:
-	* Other teams who are building common components
-	* Governance level sponsors and directors who influence the adoption and funding of what we are building
-	* Business Portfolio Managers who have awareness of many existing products and connections to business areas
-	* Innovators who are building disruptive technologies that we want to prepare for and leverage
-	* Platform services who we rely on for foundational technology
-	* Training and communications groups who provide an avenue for outreach and product awareness
-	* Other corporate-wide groups or subject matter experts such as privacy and security professionals

-**Oversight of System Integrators:**
-> Since 2012 I have been in a lead role on complex IM/IT projects.
-In each project there was a project sponsor and a level of financial governance which I was responsible to account for on behalf of the project team.

-* From 2012 to 2015 I was the Business Portfolio Manager for the Mines and Mineral Resources Automation and System Integration Project
-* From 2015 to 2019 I was the Business Portfolio Manager, and then The Scrum Master for the Transportation Fuels Reporting System.
-During that time the project governance shifted somewhat as it moved from a traditional project management approach to an Agile approach
-* Since 2019 I have been the Product Owner for the Common Services Showcase Team where I now consult with an agile leadership group who provide project oversight and funding approval

 ## Managing organizational change: _4 years experience_
 > From Oct 2016 to current, The organizational change I have been championing is the implementation of an agile culture within the BC Government.